xiude13/writerdown/README.md

 - Save your files (project totals update on save)
 - Refresh panels using the refresh button in each panel

+### How to Export
+- In vscode use Ctrl Shift P to on command
+- Lookup/Search WriterDown: Export (to your desired format)
+- File Saves into a created output folder within your project directory
 ---

 **Happy Writing!**